Redcar Bears: History

-The Bears started life as the Cleveland Bays during the 1994 British League Division Three season, they finished as runner-up before entering the 1995 but failed to complete the season and withdrew from the league.
+Origins and 2000s

+Speedway in Middlesbrough began at the Cleveland Park Stadium and with a Middlesbrough team (later the Bears) that first competed in the 1929 Speedway English Dirt Track League.
+The racing took place from 1929 until 1996, when the Cleveland Park Stadium was demolished.

-It was not until 2006 that speedway returned to Middlesbrough, with a new team name of Redcar Bear racing at the purpose built South Tees Motorsports Park.
-The team entered the 2006 Premier League speedway season, the Premier League was division 2 at the time.
-In 2007, the Bears won the Premier League consolation tournament the Young Shield, beating the Birmingham Brummies.
+It was not until 2006 that speedway returned to Middlesbrough, with a new team name by the name of Redcar Bears, racing at the purpose built South Tees Motorsports Park (a former quad bike practice area).
+The team were promoted by Chris Van Straaten and Gareth Rogers, managed by Brian Havelock and captained by his son Gary Havelock (the 1992 world champion) and entered the 2006 Premier League speedway season, the Premier League was division 2 at the time.
+The Bears raced their first home fixture on 13 April 2006 against Sheffield Tigers and finished the season in a solid sixth place.

+In 2007, the Bears won the Premier League consolation tournament known as the Young Shield, beating the Birmingham Brummies.

+2010s

-From 2008 to 2016 the team continued to compete in the Premier League with a best placed finish of 5th in 2009.
+From 2010 to 2016, the team continued to compete in the Premier League but experienced season of mediocrity.
 In 2017, the team joined the SGB Championship (the new name for division 2) and finished in 5th place.
 The Bears were awarded the 2017 Championship Track of the Year by the Speedway Control Board, an award voted for throughout the season based on referee's match reports.

 In 2019, Jitendra Duffill became co-promoter replacing Kevin Keay, with Jade Mudgway continuing as the team manager and co-promoter.
-Former World Speedway Champion and Redcar rider Gary Havelock also re-joined the club as rider coach.
+Gary Havelock also re-joined the club as the rider's coach.
 Race nights switched to Friday from Thursday and the club were branded as the Redcar Agilia Bears after London based company Agilia Infrastructure Partners Limited became the club's main sponsor.
-During the 2019 season, the Bears beat Newcastle Diamonds in the Championship Knockout Cup final.
-Additionally Bears' rider Charles Wright became the 2019 British Speedway Champion after winning the final at the National Speedway Stadium in Manchester and Erik Riss won his first Championship Riders title at Sheffield.
+During the 2019 season, the Bears long-awaited search for major silverware ended when they beat Newcastle Diamonds in the Championship Knockout Cup final.
+Additionally Bears' rider Charles Wright became the 2019 British Speedway Champion after winning the final at the National Speedway Stadium in Manchester and Erik Riss won his first Championship Riders' title at Sheffield.